Naitik582/oibsip_taskno--Level-1-Project-4-/README.md

+<h1>Twitter Sentiment Analysis</h1>

-About the Project:
+**About the Project:**

-This project is about finding the sentiment (positive, negative, or neutral) of text data like tweets, reviews, or comments.
+• This project is about finding the sentiment (positive, negative, or neutral) of text data like tweets, reviews, or comments.
-We used machine learning and NLP (Natural Language Processing) to build a model that understands the emotion behind the text.
+• We used machine learning and NLP (Natural Language Processing) to build a model that understands the emotion behind the text.

----

-Project Objective:
+**Project Objective:**

-To create a model that can help understand public opinion, customer feedback, and social media trends by analyzing text data.
+• To create a model that can help understand public opinion, customer feedback, and social media trends by analyzing text data.

----

-Dataset Details:
+**Dataset Details:**

-File Name: Twitter_Data.csv
+• File Name: Twitter_Data.csv

-Columns:
+• Columns:

-clean_text: The text content (tweet or comment)
+• clean_text: The text content (tweet or comment)

-category: Sentiment label
+• category: Sentiment label

 -1: Negative